U(1) Fields from Qubits: an Approach via D-theory Algebra: Complexity of qubit Realizations

 \subsection{Linear Formats and Sparsity}

 The formulation we have used to construct the qubit Hamiltonian with links in Eqs.~\eqref{eq:Form1} and \eqref{eq:Form2} requires at least $M = 2 L$ qubits, discarding all other representations in the irreducible decomposition of $\bigotimes_{\alpha=1}^M \mathbf{2}$ than the $\mathbf{M+1}$ representation.
-For large $L$, the Hilbert space grows exponentially in $L$ losing completely the {\em quantum advantage}.
+For large $L$, the Hilbert space grows exponentially in $L$ losing the {\em quantum advantage} locally~\footnote{The exponential formats still enjoy the quantum advantage once we turn to the theory with $d > 0$ spatial dimensions}.
 We now introduce another qubit representation with which one can store information with only a logarithmic number of qubits, using $M$ qubits to represent the $M+1$-dimensional Hilbert space.